-- Include the recommended scale of 1:500 or 1:200. - · Accurately show direction of north. - Show proposed development in relation to the site boundaries and other existing buildings on the site, with written dimensions including those to the boundary. - Include all buildings, roads and footpaths on land adjoining the site including access arrangements. - Show all public rights of way5 crossing or adjoining the site. - Show the position of all trees on the site and those on adjacent land that could influence or be affected by the development. - Show the extent and type of any hardstanding. - Show proposed boundary treatments including walls and/or fences.
+- Be drawn at a scale of 1:500 or 1:200. - Accurately show the direction of north. - Show the proposed development in relation to the site boundaries and other existing buildings on the site, with written dimensions including those to the boundary. - Show all the buildings, roads and footpaths on land adjoining the site including access arrangements. - Show all public rights of way crossing or adjoining the site. - Show the position of all trees on the site, and those on adjacent land that could influence or be affected by the development. - Show the extent and type of any hardstanding; and - Show boundary treatment including walls or fencing where this is proposed.

-5 Footpath, bridleway, restricted byway or byway open to all traffic.
+&lt;sup>5 Footpath, bridleway, restricted byway or byway open to all traffic.